majguo/java-on-azure-samples/quarkus/quarkus-on-asa.md

 ### Deploy the custom image to the ASA Standard consumption and dedicated plan service instance

 We can also deploy the custom image containing the native executable to the ASA Standard consumption and dedicated plan service instance.
-Remember to replace placeholder `<DockerHub-account>` with a valid Docker Hub account before running the following commands.

 ```
 az spring app create \